Michał Rola-Żymierski: World War II

 Żymierski returned to Poland shortly before the Nazi-Soviet invasion of Poland at the onset of World War II, and soon resumed his clandestine work for the NKVD (as revealed first by Józef Światło).
 He unsuccessfully applied for return to the army.
 In the fall of 1939, he obtained false documents in the name of Zwoliński which he used it during the German occupation of Poland.
 According to the official biography of Żymierski, published anonymously in 1986, in February 1940 an underground civil court composed of anti-Piłsudski activists considered the 1927 arrest and sentencing of Żymierski as unjust and rehabilitated him.
 The civil court was probably unaware that Żymierski was then an agent of the NKVD, and the court's decision had no legal significance and force in the light of the applicable criminal law of the Second Polish Republic, as the only judicial authorities that could acquit Żymierski under the conditions of the occupation was the judicial system operating from May 1940.

 Under the pseudonym "Rola", he engaged in the Soviet dealings with Nazi German Gestapo secret police.
 In 1943, by Soviet executive order, he was named the deputy commander of the Communist and Soviet-backed Gwardia Ludowa, and from 1944, the commander of Armia Ludowa.
 He was promoted by the Communist-backed Polish Committee of National Liberation back to the rank of General and became the commander-in-chief of the Polish Army fighting alongside the Soviet Union (the Polish Armed Forces in the East).
 He was Minister of Defence in the Provisional Government of the Republic of Poland (Rząd Tymczasowy Rzeczypospolitej Polskiej, January–June 1945).
-On 3 May 1945, by order of Stalin, he was promoted to the rank of Marshal of Poland.
+On 3 May 1945, he was promoted to the rank of Marshal of Poland.